juvar/murano-tutorial/source/introduction.rst

 * ``env-petstore-qa`` is a QA environment
 * ``env-petstore-uat`` ia a UAT environment

+At this stage these environments are mere configuration within Murano.

-You may click on the name the environment to view what applications is consists of.
+You may click on the name the environment to view what applications it consists of.
 Newly created environment is empty.
-It has nothing except the name.
+It has nothing except for its name.

 .. image:: images/qa_env_empty.png

-Oncce the environment is created, we can add both Tomcat and PostgreSQL applications to it.
+Once the environment is created, we can add both Tomcat and PostgreSQL applications to it.
 Click on the "Add Component" button, and select Tomcat application, and enter parameters for Tomcat application.
-These parameters varies from application to applcation.
-Most of the applications asks name, instance flavor, instance image, etc.
-Database will ask you to set  the username and password.
+These parameters vary from application to applcation.
+Most of the applications ask name, instance flavor, instance image, etc. Database will probably ask you to set the username and password.

 .. image:: images/add_tomcat_1.png

-.. warning:: Always select instance image that come with pre-installed murano agent.
-Read more on this in
+.. warning:: Always select instance image that comes with pre-installed murano agent.
+Read more on this here: :ref:`images_label`

-.. todo:: add link to images
+Usually the name of the image itself implies that it is Murano-ready, as it is shown in the screenshot below.
+The image we use for the example is *"Ubuntu 14.04 LTS x64 (pre installed murano agent)"*

 .. image:: images/add_tomcat_2.png